gsdlab/clafer/doc/CheatSheet.md

 #### Examples

-We declare two concrete clafers, `B` nested under `A`.
+* We declare two concrete clafers, `B` nested under `A`.
+Both have group cardinality `0..*`, , no super, no reference, no initializer, and multiplicity `1`.

 ```
 A
     B
 ```

-An abstract clafer `A`, with group cardinality `xor`, which inherits from `B`, whose instances point to instances of type `C` from the set `C2`.

-A concrete clafer `D`, which is nested under `A`, with multiplicity `?`, and no group cardinality, no super, no reference, no initializer, and no children.
+* An abstract clafer `A`,
+with group cardinality `xor`,
+which inherits from `B`,
+whose instances can only point to instances from set `C ++ D`, whose each instance points to a different instance from set `CD`.

 ```
-abstract xor A : B -> C ++ D 1..* = C2
+abstract xor A : B -> C ++ D 1..* = CD
-    D ?
 ```

 ### Enum

-An enumeration is a syntactic sugar to declare an abstract clafer and concrete clafers inheriting from it to represent its literals.
+An enumeration is syntactic sugar to declare an abstract clafer and concrete clafers inheriting from it to represent its literals.

 ```
 enum <name> = <literal> | <...>